OpenInternet/Infuse/content/learning-path/3/module-3.ar.md

 {{% resource title="House" languages="English" cost="Free" description="Interface to Frida for Android app analysis." url="https://github.com/nccgroup/house" %}}

 {{% resource title="Advanced guide - How to use PiRogue to intercept the TLS traffic of a mobile app" languages="English" cost="Free" description="Instructions on using PiRogue Tool Suite for dynamic analysis of Android binaries." url="https://pts-project.org/guides/g8/" %}}

-## Skill Check

-### General

-1. Go to the ‘Sandbox’ section in Chapter 10 of the [Field Guide to incident response for civil society and media](https://internews.org/resource/field-guide-to-incident-response-for-civil-society-and-media/) and do exercises 10.2 to 10.4.
-In the last exercise, make sure you run at least one macOS and Android malware sample each.
-2. In the same chapter, skip to the ‘Analyzing links’ subsection and do exercise 10.12.

-### Windows-specific

-Perform dynamic analysis on a piece of non-malicious Windows software.
-It probably includes an installer, which will perform similar actions to malware.
-What files does it create?
-What registry keys does it create?
-What network traffic does it send?